The Brush Studio guarantees your brushes will be as unique as your art with its breathtaking range of customization options.

 There are two ways to approach Brush Studio.
-You can dive in knowing what you want to create, and tweak settings until you reach your goal.
+You can dive in knowing what you want to create, and adjust settings until you reach your goal.
 Or you can play, using experimentation, serendipity and exploration to build something that feels good.

 You can adjust the shape and grain of your brushes, tweak the appearance of your brush Stroke Path, and adjust how Procreate renders the end result.
 Play with Dynamics to set how your brush responds to speed and how colors shift in response to input from the Apple Pencil.
 Add Wet Mix to change the way your brush moves pigment around the canvas.
-Tweak the behavior of the Apple Pencil, set limits on your Brush Properties, and sign your creation.
+Adjust the behavior of the Apple Pencil, set limits on your Brush Properties, and sign your creation.

-These attributes are explored in detail below.
+All these attributes are explored in detail below.

 Adjust multiple brush attributes in each Settings category with sliders, toggles, and other simple controls.

 When you select an attribute from the left menu, you’ll find a menu of adjustable settings for it.
-The available settings are different for each attribute, and are covered in detail in Brush Studio Settings.
+The available settings are different for each attribute, and covered in detail in Brush Studio Settings.

 Sliders: Numerical Adjustments

 Every slider in Brush Studio can also be adjusted numerically for greater control.
 Tap the numerical value of a slider to type in the precise number you need, or Scribble in your values using Apple Pencil.

 When you tap on the numerical value next to a slider, some will allow you to attach Tilt and/or Pressure to that individual slider independently.
 This can offer more control over the behavior of that brush.